ExpediaGroup/styx/docs/user-guide/basic-usage.md

 This starts Styx according to the configuration specified in *staging.yml* file.

-You also can specify the configuration via *STYX_CONFIG* environment variable.
+You also can specify the configuration via the `STYX_CONFIG` environment variable.
 For example:

     STYX_CONFIG=conf/env-development/styx-config.yml ./bin/startup